Digital-Emissions/FairDeveloperScore/fds_webapp/README.md

 # Fair Developer Score (FDS) Web Application

-A Django-based web application that analyzes GitHub repositories and computes a Fair Developer Score (FDS) per contributor.
-It clusters commits into meaningful Builds, evaluates Developer Effort and Build Importance, and combines them into a single interpretable score with rich, drill-down dashboards.
+A Django web application that calculates Fair Developer Scores for GitHub repositories using our advanced FDS algorithm.

 ## Features